GenerGener/Candida_auris/README.md

-# Thanks for stopping by our poster and repo!
+# Thanks for stopping by our Candida_auris repo!

-# Candida_auris: Supplemental information on *Candida auris* reference genome patches, current state-of-the-art, and best-practice recommendations
+This repo includes supplemental information on *Candida auris* current state-of-the-art, reference genome patches, and best-practice recommendations.

 If referencing this resource, please cite:\
 (1) Alejandro R. Gener and Peera Hemarajata.
 "Status of public Candida auris whole genome assemblies."
 American Society